bongohead/econforecasting-web/README.md

 ## 2022-03-03 [1.01] (Minor Optimizations & Additions)
 - Added server-side meta descriptions
 - Added SONIA, ESTR rate pages
+- Added limit to max date on forecast chart to be bounded at max date of latest forecast
 - Fixed bug with tables not rendering correct forecast on load
 - Removed client-side meta descriptions